Sanchez-Fernando/Survey-Corps-WiSe-2024-25/README.md

 # Survey Corps Python Project

 ## Description
-We will be working on the default project.
-This will be a desktop application acting as a seat reservation site for flights.
+The (default) project implements a seat reservation system for an airplane consisting of:
+- A database for data storage
+- A frontend
+- A computing backend implemented in Python
 ## Functionalities

 ### Data Sources and Retrieval
-We will extract information from [this](https://www.kaggle.com/datasets/saadharoon27/airlines-dataset) dataset, more specifically from the "flights" table where we can use flight_id as a primary key.
+We extract information from [this](https://www.kaggle.com/datasets/saadharoon27/airlines-dataset) dataset, more specifically from the "flights" table.
-We also plan to get the number of seats and its distribution from the "aircrafts_data" table; this information would be fetched externally (using the model name).
+We also extract the number of seats and its distribution from the "aircrafts_data" table; this information is fetched externally (using the model name).
 ### Data Storage and Handling
-The data will be manipulated and stored using the sqlite3 library for python.
+The data gets manipulated and stored using the sqlite3 library for python.
 ### User Management
 There is a login system with two types of accounts: customers and administrators.
-The admin has access to certain functions through higher privileges such as canceling any reservation or viewing statistics (more to be determined later).
-The database contains userID, name, user_name and a password.
 The customer can book a reservation upon confirmation which he can also cancel.
+The admin additionally has access to functions such as canceling any reservation, managing flights or viewing statistics.
+You can create an account on the Welcome Menu.
 ### Interface
-A desktop application is planned to be developed using PyQt.
-The application will feature a tab-based interface, allowing users to access various functionalities conveniently.
-The planned tabs and their functionalities are as follows:
+The desktop application utilizes tkinter.
+It features a tab-based interface, allowing users to access various functionalities conveniently.
--	Reservation and Booking Tab: This tab will enable users to reserve and book seats.
--	Booking History Tab: Users can view their past bookings in this section.
--	Statistics Tab: This tab will display various statistics.
--	User Management Tab (Optional): This tab will be available exclusively to admin users.
--	Help Page Tab: A dedicated tab to describe the functionality of the application

 ### Statistical Analysis
-The mandatory statistics will be available:
+The statistics of the specific flight information will be visualized in a pie chart through Matplotlib (admin only).

-- Number and percentage of available seats
-- Number and percentage of reserved seats
-- List of available seats
-- List of seats that are not available
-- Number of users in the system with their information, except for their password

-Plus seat prices and cashflow.
-These statistics will have also a graphical representation.

-### Visualizations
-Mathplotlib will be used for the visualization of charts and graphics.
+This information can be saved into a text file.

 ## Installation and Usage
-This is to be explained later.
+Clone this Repository.
+This application runs on Python.
+Sample admin account:
+- Username: angel31
+- Password: 54321

 ## Group Details
 - Group name: Survey Corps